 To meet the additional requirements, additional maximum power reduction (A-MPR) is allowed for the maximum output power as specified in Table 6.2A.1.5-1.
 Unless stated otherwise, the total reduction to UE maximum output power is max(MPR, A-MPR) where MPR is defined in clause 6.2A.2.4.
 In absense of modulation and waveform types the A-MPR applies to all modulation and waveform types.

 Table 6.2A.3.1.1-1 specifies the additional requirements with their associated network signalling values and the allowed A-MPR and applicable CA band(s) for each CA_NS value.
+The CA_NS_xy value indicates the additional unwanted emissions requirements that apply for intra-band contiguous CA bands with NS_xy indicated or configured in multiple uplink serving cells, except CA_NS_01 that indicates the general emission requirements for intra-band contiguous CA bands.
 The mapping of NR CA band numbers and values of the additionalSpectrumEmission to network signalling labels is specified in Table 6.2A.3.1.1-2.
+For any NR CA band not listed in Table 6.2A.3.1.1-2 the network signalling label CA_NS_01 applies.